 Watch a playlist of behind the scenes action.

 The BRIDGEHEAD footage sat on a hard drive for years before I could really commit to it.
 I tinkered with clips and did some tests, but post production didn’t begin in earnest until late 2016.
-I revisited the BEACHHEAD edit in Final Cut Pro 7 to add some missing segments, and to enhance some problem areas.
-I had planned to export the project to Final Cut Pro X but decided to stick to FCP7 to do a rough cut of BRIDGEHEAD and to completely overhaul the special effects for both BEACHHEAD and BRIDGEHEAD.
-I collected an explosions and tracer fire effects, sourced hundreds of sound effects to add to the on-set effects like this firecracker exploding a prop tank.
+I revisited the BEACHHEAD edit to add some missing segments in the defunct version of Final Cut Pro 7, and to overhaul the special effects for both BEACHHEAD and BRIDGEHEAD.
+I collected a special effects bundle of explosions and tracer fire effects, sourced hundreds of sound effects in hopes that a comprehensive sound and visual effects treatment would make up for the modest stop-motion techniques and jilted soldiers.

-I painstakingly corrected every camera shift to stabalize the shaky animation.
+Over the following weeks, I painstakingly corrected every camera shift to stabilize the shaky animation.
 I then moved the project to Final Cut Pro X for colour correction, sound mix, and final stages of post-production.
 As you can see below, the BEACHHEAD FCP library is hundreds of files, comprehensively organized and the audio mix has hundreds of individual sound clips.

 BEACHHEAD is a juxtaposition of the atrocities of war and the lost innocence of playing war; it is the culmination of my life long affection for war films and toy soldiers.

-Four cities; eight cameras; two recovered hard drives; 400+ gigabytes of data; hundreds of props; two dozen collaborators; inestimable hours in development, on set, and in post-production…
+Five cities; eleven cameras; two recovered hard drives; two terabytes of data; thousands of props; two dozen collaborators; inestimable hours in development, on set, and in post-production…

 An epic feat for an inspired web series.
-I hope you enjoi!
+I hope you enjoy!